JohannesLorenz/lmms-wiki/Compiling-lmms-(Apple).md

     make
     ```

+1. Run LMMS:

+    ```sh
+    ./lmms
+    ```

+### Installing

-1. Extract a copy of the stk source code in your home directory (`make install` will copy the rawwaves directory from the stk source directory into the `LMMS.app` application bundle):
+1. You only need to do this step once.
+Extract a copy of the stk source code in your home directory (`make install` will copy the rawwaves directory from the stk source directory into the `LMMS.app` application bundle):

     ```sh
     cd